seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 He needs as many, sir, as Caesar has;
 Or needs not us.
 If Caesar please, our master
 Will leap to be his friend: for us, you know,
-Whose he is we are, and that is, Caesar’s.
+Whose he is we are, and that is, Caesar's.

 **THYREUS**
 So.
-Thus then, thou most renown’d: Caesar entreats,
+Thus then, thou most renown'd: Caesar entreats,
-Not to consider in what case thou stand’st,
+Not to consider in what case thou stand'st,
 Further than he is Caesar.

 **CLEOPATRA**